tuff-30-minute-ppc-audit

 Without conversion data, it’s impossible to understand what’s working and what’s not.
 Here are some common conversion errors that you can watch out for:

-• Your not measuring phone call conversions from search and digital.
+• You’re not measuring phone call conversions from search and digital.
 We strongly recommend setting up CallRail to track calls from PPC.
 Setting your account up to track phone calls will help you optimize your marketing and increase ROI.

 • Your clicks and conversions are exactly the same.
 If you see this in your account, you have your conversion tracking code on every page of your website, rather than just your order confirmation/thank you page.
 Unlike your remarketing tag, your conversion tag should only be placed on the page that appears after a conversion has been completed.